It doesn’t matter if you plan to hire a decorator or do-it-yourself, you can’t avoid knowing these 6 things.

 1. Know What You Don’t Like

-I start here, because for most decision-phobes, it is easier to point out what they don’t like than what they do.
+For most decision-phobes, it is easier to point out what they don’t like than what they do.
 Get clear on your decorating aversions.
 List out every color, fabric, style, metal finish that has ever done you wrong and you never want to see again.

 For example, say you struggle to decide if you prefer cool colors or warm colors.
 Then, focus on what you know you don’t like?
 Maybe there is a certain color you hate.
 As a decorator, knowing specific things you don’t like helps a lot.
 If you can give me enough dislikes, I can start to piece together what you like.
 Or at the very least avoid giving you something you hate.